YBHwang/clova-developer-guide/en-KR/CIC/References/CIC_API.md

 | Content-type            | <ul><li>JSON data: <code>application/json; charset=UTF-8</code></li><li>Binary audio data: <code>application/octet-stream</code></li></ul> |

 ### Request message
-To send a user request or the client state to CIC, you need to send an [event](#Event) and additional speech data in the form of a [multipart message](#MultipartMessage).
-The content and structure of an event are determined by the type of information the event is delivering.
+To send a user request or the client state to CIC, you need to send an [event message](#Event) and additional speech data in the form of a [multipart message](#MultipartMessage).
+The content and structure of an event message are determined by the type of information the event message is delivering.
 This information type is categorized as [interfaces](#CICInterface).

 ### Request example